Chalach/kvm/README.md

 ### Operating system
 [Manjaro KDE 20.2.1](https://manjaro.org/download/#kde-plasma) is an accessible, friendly, open-source operating system suitable for experts and newcomers.
 It is not a proprietary operating system which leads to full control over the hardware without restrictions.
 In such an operating system are we interested in.
 Manjaro ships with different desktop environments like *Gnome*, *KDE Plasma*, *XFCE* and *Architect* for a familiar look and feel.

 As already announced some modifications are neccessary to turn the operating system into a hypervisor.
+After the modifications the KVM service and addtional packages must be installed.

 #### Load Kernel Parameters
 Loading the correct kernel parameters will enable IOMMU on the operating system.